nabil0p/DAD-Mini-Project/README.md

 ## Applications Involved

 ### 1. Web Administrator (Laravel)
-- **Description**: This web application is used by administrators to manage users and products.
+- **Description**: This web application is used by administrators to manage products.
 It is built using the Laravel framework.

 ### 2. Customer Application (Java Swing)
-- **Description**: This desktop application allows customers to login and purchase products.
+- **Description**: This desktop application allows customers to log in and purchase products.
 It is built using Java Swing.

 ## Architecture/Layer Diagram